Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Invalid certificates, resulting in an unavailable service.
-* Mis-identification of a server by a client e.g. typos in URLs or authentication domain names
+* Mis-identification of a server by a client e.g. typos in URLs or authentication domain names.

 Mitigations:

 It is recommended that operators:

-* Follow the guidance in Section 6.5 of [@!RFC7525] with regards to certificate revocation
+* Follow the guidance in Section 6.5 of [@!RFC7525] with regards to certificate revocation .
-* Choose a short, memorable authentication name for the service
 * Automate the generation, publication and renewal of certificates.
 For example, ACME [@RFC8555] provides a mechanism to actively manage certificates through automation and has been implemented by a number of certificate authorities.
-* Monitor certificates to prevent accidental expiration of certificates
+* Monitor certificates to prevent accidental expiration of certificates.
+* Choose a short, memorable authentication name for the service.

 ### Protocol recommendations